Section 2: The Parts of Medicare

 If you’re not already receiving Social Security, in many instances you should sign up for Medicare Part A during your initial enrollment period, the seven months that start three months before the month in which you turn 65 and end three months after your birth month.
 If you get health care from the following places, you might have less coverage or different costs at age 65 and older than before you became eligible for Medicare:

 If you have health insurance through your employer, you still should sign up for Part A during your initial enrollment period.
 It’s even more important if you work for a company that has fewer than 20 employees, because Medicare will pay a claim before your company’s insurance kicks in.
 If you don't sign up for Part A, you could have a gap in coverage when your plan at work becomes secondary.

 If you or your spouse have worked for 10 years and have been paying Medicare taxes during that time, Part A is free, so it’s often a good idea to enroll when you become eligible.

 However, some people who work for a large employer choose to delay signing up for Part A and Part B so they can continue to contribute to a health savings account (HSA).
 HSAs are tax-advantaged savings accounts available to people who have high-deductible health plans.

 Employers sometimes contribute to these plans in addition to employees.
-While the money has to be used for health care expenses, it does not have to be used in the year it is deposited.
-After you enroll in Medicare, an HSA can still be used for eligible expenses, but you can no longer make new contributions to the HSA.
+While the money has to be used for health care expenses, it doesn't have to be used in the year it's deposited.
+After you enroll in Medicare, an HSA can still be used for eligible expenses but you can no longer make new contributions to the HSA.